MordehayM/Latent-Dependency-Structure-with-IAF-Flow-optimization-on-Variational-Autoencoder/README2.md

 # Variational Autoencoders with Jointly Optimized Latent Dependency Structure

-This is a PyTorch implementation of ["Variational Autoencoders with Jointly Optimized Latent Dependency Structure"](https://openreview.net/forum?id=SJgsCjCqt7) which appeared in ICLR '19.
+This is a implementation of ["Variational Autoencoders with Jointly Optimized Latent Dependency Structure"](https://openreview.net/forum?id=SJgsCjCqt7) which appeared in ICLR '19.

 ## Initial setup
 Clone the repository